Engee documentation

 Description

-Block Translational Inerter It is a device that gives a force proportional to the rate of change in relative velocity (acceleration) between ports.
-In fact, this is an inertia unit that operates on the speed difference between ports, and not on absolute speed.
-An inerter is the mechanical equivalent of a capacitor.
-An inerter with one port connected to a reference point essentially behaves like a mass, the value of which is equal to the inertia of the inerter.
+Block Translational Inerter It is a device that exerts a force proportional to the rate of change in relative velocity (acceleration) between ports.
+Inertia is the mechanical equivalent of a capacitor.
+Block Translational Inerter with one port connected to the reference point, it essentially behaves like a mass whose value is equal to a given inertia.

-This unit can be used in models of high-performance suspension systems or in modeling a passively tuned reaction of the mass-spring-shock absorber type.
+This unit can be used in models of highly efficient suspension systems or in simulating a passively tuned reaction of the mass-spring-shock absorber type.

 The block is described by the following equations:

-Positive block direction from port R to port C. This means that the force is positive if it acts in the direction from R to C.
+The positive direction of the block is from port R to port C. This means that the force is positive if it acts in the direction from R to C.

 Ports